jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 There are real dangers in pursuing early revenue, pre-PMF stages of the business.

-> This is a common pitfall for founders who are prior service-oriented (i.e., expect invoice payment for services rendered) who are happy to settle for a small number of paying customers and serve them a customized service (i.e. former consultants, solution providers, etc), as opposed to founders who are more focused on creating a more desirable generalized product for a larger market, and deferred payment.
+> This is a common pitfall for founders who are prior service-oriented (i.e., expect invoice payment for services rendered) who are happy to settle for a small number of paying customers and serve them a customized service (i.e. former consultants, solution providers, etc.), as opposed to founders who are more focused on creating a more desirable generalized product for a larger market, and deferred payment.

-- Pursuing revenue too soon risks misallocation of resources that would be better applied to R&D for PMF.
+- Pursuing revenue too soon risks mis-allocation of resources that would be better applied to R&D for PMF.
 Defer, and avoid turning the product business into a boutique services business.
 - Premature billing integration can distract the product team from critical PMF discovery.
 This kind of work is intense, error-prone, and, in many cases, over-engineered to guard against uncertain and unknown futures.
-All those things are all hinderances long term.
+All those things are all hindrances long term.
 Focus on PMF.
 - Bespoke billing management solutions may emerge (from over-confident and naive engineers), hindering the scalability of the business in the long-run, and ultimately lost revenue from all but the simplest pricing models.
 This hubris should be avoided at all costs.

 ### Converting Free to Paid Users